-The 2020 APFED HOPE Pilot Grant was established to foster the development of new projects relevant to eosinophil-associated diseases.
+The 2021 APFED HOPE Pilot Grant has been established to foster the development of new projects relevant to eosinophil-associated disease.
 Investigators from a variety of disciplines are encouraged to apply.
 Successful applicants will focus on the development of new ideas which are likely to lead to future external funding.

-American Partnership for Eosinophilic Disorders (APFED), a non-profit advocacy organization established in 2001 for those living with eosinophil-associated diseases, including but not limited to eosinophilic gastrointestinal diseases (e.g., eosinophilic esophagitis, eosinophilic gastritis, eosinophilic colitis), eosinophilic cystitis, eosinophilic fasciitis, and hypereosinophilic syndromes.
+American Partnership for Eosinophilic Disorders (APFED), a non-profit advocacy organization for those living with eosinophil-associated diseases, including eosinophilic gastrointestinal diseases (e.g., eosinophilic esophagitis, eosinophilic gastritis, eosinophilic colitis), eosinophilic cystitis, eosinophilic fasciitis, hypereosinophilic syndromes, and eosinophilic asthma.

-Funds will be distributed in two equal payments, up to $25,000 per payment.
+Funds will be distributed in two equal $25,000 payments.
 Grant funds may not be used for salary support for applicant.
 The grant may be used for the purchase of supplies and services directly related to the approved research endeavors.
 Funds may also be directed to the salaries of technical personnel and other direct expenses as necessary for the completion of the research project.
 Funds may not be used for institutional indirect costs or to acquire administrative or clerical support.
-Funding may be supplemented with other grant awards for the same project, which must be reported on progress reports submitted to APFED.
-This grant will include an additional travel grant opportunity of up to $1,000 which must be used to attend a professional meeting to present results of the funded research.
-Awardees may send an inquiry to APFED for details on applying to receive this travel grant support.
+This grant will include an additional travel grant of up to $1,000 which must be used to attend a professional meeting to present results of the funded research.

 - Eligible applicants must have received doctoral degree (e.g., MD, DO, Nursing Doctorate, PhD, MD/PhD).